FREQUENTLY ASKED QUESTIONS

 WHAT ARE THE REQUIREMENTS TO GET IN TO DCAC?
 IS THERE A MUSIC AUDITION?

 There are no academic requirements to get in to DCAC.
-You don’t need to have all A’s & B’s to get in.
-There is no music audition.
+You don’t need to have all A’s & B’s to get in and there is no music audition.
 However, there is an academic requirement to STAY IN DCAC.
 Students with failing grades will be given the multiple supports needed to bring their grades up.
 If the grades do not come up, the student will be scheduled out of DCAC classes.
 The student will remain an Olney Charter High School student, but will no longer be in the Drum Corps Academy Cohort.

 HOW DO YOU APPLY?

 There is a two-step application process - one for Olney Charter High School, and one for the Drum Corps Academy Cohort.
+NOTE: The deadline of Jan 29 does not apply to Olney Charter High School - you may apply to OCHS at any time by using the link below.

 WHAT IS A DRUM CORPS?